Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to

 Ghost Month comes with a long list of restrictions and things you shouldn’t do, including swimming in the sea (right in the hottest month of the year, sure…), walking alone at night, or whistling.
 These are very traditional beliefs and most locals don’t actually pay much attention to them (so of course, you don’t have to, either), but be aware that the vast majority of Taiwanese DO believe in ghosts (ancestral spirits), so definitely refrain from making jokes about or mocking the Ghost Festival and its associated beliefs.
 My Taiwanese wife even holds her breath every time we ride past a cemetery on our scooter.

-In 2021, Ghost Month starts on August 8.
-The most important event of Ghost Month, the 15th day of the seventh month on the lunar calendar, August 22 in 2021.
+In 2022, Ghost Month starts on July 29 and ends on August 26.
+The most important event of Ghost Month, the 15th day of the seventh month on the lunar calendar, August 12 in 2022.

 Taiwan in August: Best Places to Visit